srka/Inchoo-Unicache/README.md

 <b>Mage::helper('unicache')->deleteExpired();</b><br/>
 NEW!
 This function will delete all the expired cached data (if any) and return a string status message: "Expired cache data deleted." or "There was no expired cache data."

 NEW!
-Corn job for deleting expired cache data
+Cron job for deleting expired cache data
 -------------------
 I added a cron job that deletes expired cache data every day at midnight.
 You can disable or change this option in config.xml